JulioAvalos/JulioAvalos/README.md

 ### Hey there 👋

-I am Julio, senior software developer with over +9 years of experience!
+I'm Julio, I'm a software engineer with over +9 years of experience!

 I've been in the IT sector for a couple of years, back then when I started my journey in this fast-paced industry I decided to make this Github account to keep a large repository to have my projects with which I've learned to use web technologies and that serve me as a library to remember some software implementations I did previously or have templates to start new projects from scratch.